RazrFalcon/svgparser/README.md

  - [\<transform-list\>](https://www.w3.org/TR/SVG/types.html#DataTypeTransformList)
  - [\<style\>](https://www.w3.org/TR/SVG/styling.html#StyleAttribute)

-See documentation for details.
+See the documentation for details.

 ### Benefits
  - Most of the common data parsed into internal representation, and not just as string (unlike typical XML parser).
 Tag names, attribute names, attributes value, etc.
  - Complete support of paths, so data like `M10-20A5.5.3-4 110-.1` will be parsed correctly.
- - [Predefined SVG values](https://www.w3.org/TR/SVG/propidx.html) for presentation attributes, like `auto`, `normal`, `none`, `inherit`, etc. are parsed as enum, not as string.
+ - [Predefined SVG values](https://www.w3.org/TR/SVG/propidx.html) for presentation attributes, like `auto`, `normal`, `none`, `inherit`, etc. are parsed as `enum`, not as `String`.
- - Every type can be parsed separately, so you can parse just paths, or transform or any other SVG value.
+ - Every type can be parsed separately, so you can parse just paths or transform or any other SVG value.
  - Good error processing.
-All error types contains position (line:column) where it occurred.
+All error types contain position (line:column) where it occurred.
  - No heap allocations.
  - Pretty fast.

 ### Limitations
  - All keywords must be lowercase.
 Case-insensitive parsing is not supported.
-   Still it's extremely rare.
+   Still, it's extremely rare.
  - The `<color>` followed by the `<icccolor>` is not supported.
 As the `<icccolor>` itself.
- - Only ENTITY objects are parsed from DOCTYPE.
+ - Only ENTITY objects are parsed from the DOCTYPE.
 Other ignored.
  - CSS styles does not processed.
-You should use external CSS parser.
+You should use an external CSS parser.
- - Comments inside attributes value supported only for `style` attribute.
+ - Comments inside attributes value supported only for the `style` attribute.
- - User agent colors, aka `fill="AppWorkspace"`, is not suppored.
+ - User agent colors, aka `fill="AppWorkspace"`, is not supported.
  - There is no separate `opacity-value` type.
 It will be parsed as `<number>`, but will be bound to 0..1 range.
- - An implicit path commands is not supported.
+ - An implicit path commands are not supported.
 All commands are parsed as explicit.
  - An implicit MoveTo commands automatically converted to an explicit LineTo.

 ### Differences between *libsvgparser* and SVG spec